Sri Lanka PM offers protesters talks as opposition eyes no-confidence vote | Politics

 "The president and the prime minister must resign," Wickramaratne said, adding that the opposition had the necessary numbers in parliament.
 The government has said it holds a majority in the 225-member parliament, which is scheduled to meet next week, despite more than two dozen lawmakers leaving the ruling coalition and declaring themselves independent last week.

 The roots of the crisis lie in mismanagement of public finances that critics say has been exacerbated by tax cuts enacted by the government just before the COVID-19 pandemic.
-(Reporting Uditha Jayasinghe and Devjyot Ghoshal in Colombo; Editing by Robert Birsel, Lisa Shumaker and Richard Chang)
+(Reporting Uditha Jayasinghe and Devjyot Ghoshal in Colombo, Additional reporting by Mehr Bedi; Editing by Robert Birsel, Lisa Shumaker, Richard Chang and Shinjini Ganguli)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)